danilotpnta/IR2-project/README.md

 # Install the required packages
 pip install -e ".[all]"

+# Additonally, if you want to use the vllm capabilities of the toolkit:
+pip install vllm

 # It might be faster to install using the requirements.txt file
 pip install -r requirements.txt
 ```